tourstream/tstr-crs-adapter/README.md

 |       | .dropOffHotelPhoneNumber | '04031989213'
 |       | .extras                  | ['<extraName>.<count>', 'navigationSystem', 'childCareSeat0', 'childCareSeat3']

-_note: if .dropOffDate is not set, it will be calculated with .pickUpDate + .duration_
+_note: .durationInMinutes is only used for "bm" transfer_

 | type    | fields         | example
 | :---    | :---           | :---